immayuresh1/immayuresh1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on full stack javascript project
+- 🔭 I’m currently looking for internship
-- 🌱 I’m currently learning
+- 🌱 I’m currently Mern
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with getting good coding community
 - 💬 Ask me about React.Js,Node.Js